xerosagas/DS4Windows/doc/moonlight_support.md

 # Moonlight virtual controller support

-Moonlight virtual controller is supported from version 3.7.0 up.
+ViGEm-based virtual controllers are supported from version 3.7.0 up.
-You can enable it in `Settings -> Device Options -> Moonlight Support`.
+You can enable it in `Settings -> Device Options -> Virtual Controller Support`.

 ## Support modes